Elizabeth Caroline Dowdell: Career

 During Antebellum South days and after, Dowdell was associated with many of the notable men and women of the South, both of Church and State, and established herself as one of the great women in the South.
 She was the first woman in the nation who suggested the organization of the missionary society in connection with the church, and by her efforts, put into operation the WMS of the MEC,S. She wrote Bishop James Osgood Andrew in 1861, making the suggestion, but failed to sign her name, probably because the suggestion was such an innovation in religious matters, but the idea so impressed the senior bishop of the MEC,S that he advertised to know the author of the letter.
 This resulted in a correspondence which ultimately eventuated in the organization of the Woman's Foreign Missionary Society, with which organization Dowdell had since been in close and active connection as one of the board of managers.
 She organized the society in Alabama, and from its organization to the time of her death (31 years) she was its president.

-A ready and eloquent speaker, Dowdell made no pretension as a platform speaker, but her duties frequently brought her before large congregations and religious bodies, and she was direct, earnest, and eloquent in presenting any cause, and more especially the one great cause that was her life work and closest to her heart: missionary work.
-A fluent and forceful writer, Dowdell was a frequent contributor to the religious journals and periodicals of the county.
-Renowned for her hospitality and culture, for nearly half a century, the Dowdell home in Auburn, Alabama entertained many of the foremost people of the South.
-In her city, she was loved by everyone who came under her influence, without regard to race or socioeconomic status.
+Dowdell often spoke before large congregations and religious bodies and was known to promote missionary work.
+Dowdell was a frequent contributor to the religious journals and periodicals of the county.
+For nearly half a century, the Dowdell home in Auburn, Alabama was visited often.

 Dowdell was prominent in Daughters of the American Revolution (DAR) circles of Alabama.